-If you would like to seek admission to UMass Boston as an international student, we strongly encourage you to apply online either by submitting the
+If you would like to seek admission to UMass Boston as an international student, we strongly encourage you to apply online by submitting either applications below.

 - Please be sure to send us your application and all required materials by the deadline.

 - If you experience any technical problems with the application, please email us immediately.

 As a prospective international freshman student, you are required to submit all of the following materials in order to be considered for admission:

 - An official high school record, leaving certificate and/or graduation examination results or their notarized copies.
 All documents in foreign languages must be translated by a certified professional.

 - Academic Recommendation Letter (from a school-based counselor and/or teacher)

 - SAT-I/ACT scores - Students seeking full admission to the Electrical and Computer Engineering, Management and Nursing programs are required to submit the results of their SATs/ACTs.